 A year after Seattle, no progress at WTO

-Penang, 3 Dec 2000 -- One year has gone by since the World Trade Organisations Ministerial Conference collapsed at Seattle in December 1999.
+ONE year has gone by since the World Trade Organisation’s Third Ministerial Conference collapsed at Seattle in December 1999.

-After the Seattle debacle, the developed countries and the Secretariat said they would improve the WTOs performance and battered image through confidence building measures.
+After the Seattle debacle, the developed countries and the WTO Secretariat said they would improve the WTO’s performance and battered image through ‘confidence-building measures’.
 This implied that the grievances of developing countries would be taken seriously.

 But one year later, there has been little or no progress, and the situation has not improved or has worsened.

-But these have met with either no response or a cold response from the developed countries, which have chosen to adopt the position that the agreements are legally binding and once signed cannot be changed, and any problems can be looked at only in the context of a new round, including new issues that would involve new commitments and obligations.
+But these have met with either no response or a cold response from the developed countries, which have chosen to adopt the position that the agreements are legally binding and once signed cannot be changed, and that any problems can be looked at only in the context of a new round of multilateral negotiations which would include new issues that would involve new commitments and obligations.

-· Since the grace period or the transition period (during which developing countries do not yet have to fulfil their obligations) for some agreements (such as TRIPS and TRIMs) have expired at the beginning of 2000, the negative effects of having to implement the flawed agreements are beginning to bite painfully, and the ill effects will worsen as the implementation proceeds in the months and years ahead.
+* Since the ‘grace period’ or the transition period (during which developing countries do not yet have to fulfil their obligations) for some agreements (such as the TRIPS and TRIMs agreements) had expired at the beginning of 2000, the negative effects of having to implement the flawed agreements are beginning to ‘bite’ painfully, and the ill effects will worsen as the implementation proceeds in the months and years ahead.

-This has caused developing countries to be even more disillusioned, and has added to the breakdown of the confidence-building process.
+This has caused developing countries to become even more disillusioned, and has added to the breakdown of the ‘confidence-building process.’

-· The concerns of many developing countries and of NGOs that the WTO rules will lead to a wide range of serious problems have not been addressed.
-These problems include: threats to livelihoods of farmers and workers, threats to the survival of small farms and small enterprises, threats to food security and national sovereignty, misappropriation of the traditional knowledge of local communities through biopiracy.
-There has been no sincere attempts by the major powers to deal with these serious issues.
+* The concerns of many developing countries and of NGOs that the WTO rules will lead to a wide range of serious problems have not been addressed.
+These problems include: threats to livelihoods of farmers and workers, threats to the survival of small farms and small enterprises, threats to food security and national sovereignty, and misappropriation of the traditional knowledge of local communities through ‘biopiracy.’
+There have been no sincere attempts by the major powers to deal with these serious issues.

-· Instead the major powers have been intensifying their efforts once again to launch a New Round through which to forge more agreements in new areas such as investment, government procurement, competition, labour and environment.
-The US and EU are trying to bridge their own differences and once they succeed in doing that, they will use their combined might to push a New Round launch onto other countries, as early as 2001 when another WTO Ministerial is scheduled.
+* Instead, the major powers have been intensifying their efforts once again to launch a new round through which to forge more agreements in new areas such as investment, government procurement, competition, labour and environment.
+The US and EU are trying to bridge their own differences and once they succeed in doing that, they will use their combined might to push the launch of a new round on other countries, even possibly as early as 2001, when another WTO Ministerial is scheduled.

-· The major powers have also increased the pressures on developing countries to take on new onerous obligations on these new issues through regional arrangements such as APEC, AGOA (the US Africa Growth and Opportunity Act) and through bilateral trade agreements.
+* The major powers have also increased the pressures on developing countries to take on new onerous obligations on these ‘new issues’ through regional arrangements such as the Asia-Pacific Economic Cooperation (APEC) forum and the US Africa Growth and Opportunity Act (AGOA), and through bilateral trade agreements.

-· At the current services negotiations, intense pressures are being put by developed countries to have all countries accelerate their liberalisation.
-They are using concepts such as domestic regulation and methods such as reclassification of services, and the cluster approach to reduce the ability to governments to regulate their services sector.
-Several NGOs have also voiced concern about the intrusion of the WTO into national policies on essential services such as health, education and provision of water, and they want these sectors to be off limits; but the negotiations continue to treat these as any other areas for market opening and liberalisation.
+* At the current services negotiations, intense pressures are being exerted by developed countries to have all countries accelerate their liberalisation.
+They are using concepts such as ‘domestic regulation’ and methods such as reclassification of services and the ‘cluster approach’ to reduce the ability of governments to regulate their services sector.
+Several NGOs have also voiced concern about the intrusion of the WTO into national policies on essential services such as health, education and provision of water, and they want these sectors to be ‘off-limits’; but the negotiations continue to treat these as any other areas for market opening and liberalisation.

-Trade officials are arguing that government provided services are not covered by the GATS, but this is somewhat misleading since the GATS disciplines will apply where in any country private domestic services operate in competition with or complementary to public sector services.
+Trade officials are arguing that government-provided services are not covered by the WTO’s General Agreement on Trade in Services (GATS), but this is somewhat misleading since the GATS disciplines will apply where private domestic services operate in competition with or complementary to public sector services.

-· In relation to the TRIPS agreement, developing countries have requested for the transition period (before implementation) to be extended until the present mandated process of reviewing the agreement is completed.
+* In relation to the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS), developing countries have requested for the transition period (before implementation) to be extended until the present mandated process of reviewing the agreement is completed.

-Many developing countries (including the Africa Group) have also put forward concrete proposals for amending TRIPS to prevent the patenting of life forms and to allow developing countries the right to protect the rights of local communities so that their resources and knowledge will not be patented by big companies of the developed countries.
-But so far there has been negative response from developed countries.
-Instead hundreds of cases of biopiracy are taking place.
+Many developing countries (including the Africa Group) have also put forward concrete proposals for amending the TRIPS Agreement to prevent the patenting of life forms and to allow developing countries the right to protect the rights of local communities so that their resources and knowledge will not be patented by big companies of the developed countries.
+But so far there has been a negative response from developed countries.
+Instead, hundreds of cases of ‘biopiracy’ are taking place.

-So far, however, the developed countries have instead insisted that each request for extension be treated on a case-by-case basis, and in bilateral consultations seek to extract more concessions, and place onerous conditions on those seeking extension.
-Complaints have also been lodged against some of the countries, in an effort to pressure them.
+So far, however, the developed countries have instead insisted that each request for extension be treated on a case-by-case basis, seeking to extract more concessions in ‘bilateral consultations’ and place onerous conditions on those seeking extension.
+Complaints have also been lodged against some of the developing countries in an effort to pressure them.

-In some cases, the panels and the Appellate Body have strayed beyond their jurisdiction and have used specious arguments about treaty interpreters rights into rule-making (the prerogative of WTO Members through the General Council or Ministerial Conference).
-Many of these decisions have created new obligations for developing countries and reduced their rights and thus further constricting the policy options of developing countries to promote development, thus acting against the legitimate interests of these countries.
+In some cases, the dispute panels and the Appellate Body have strayed beyond their jurisdiction and have used specious arguments about the ‘treaty interpreter’s rights’ to venture into rule-making (which is the prerogative of WTO Members through the General Council or Ministerial Conference).
+Many of their decisions have created new obligations for developing countries and reduced their rights, thus further constricting the policy options of developing countries to promote development and acting against the legitimate interests of these countries.
 And there is some evidence of the excessive influence and role of the WTO Secretariat in the dispute settlement process, in violation of all legal and judicial norms.
-The US and Appellate Body initiatives to open the dispute process and enable amicus curiae briefs are red herring attempts at distracting attention from needed reforms.
+The US and Appellate Body initiatives to open the dispute process and enable amicus curiae briefs to be filed are ‘red herring’ attempts at distracting attention from needed reforms.

 The above indicative list shows that there has been little or no progress since Seattle to make the WTO rules and system more appropriate to the needs and interests of developing countries.

-· Moreover, the developed countries should not bring these new issues in regional and bilateral agreements.
+* Moreover, the developed countries should not bring these new issues into regional and bilateral agreements.

-· The deadline for developing countries to implement the WTO agreements should be extended until the implementation issues are settled.
-And they cant be allowed to be jettisoned by the industrialized nations withholding consensus or not negotiating.
+* The deadline for developing countries to implement the WTO agreements should be extended until the implementation issues are settled.
+And this cannot be allowed to be jettisoned by the industrialised nations withholding consensus or not negotiating.

-· The position of the Africa Group that all life forms and living processes be prohibited should be supported by all countries and the TRIPS should be amended to this effect.
+* The position of the Africa Group that the patenting of all life forms and living processes be prohibited should be supported by all countries and the TRIPS Agreement should be amended to this effect.